Life-threatening, acute development of alveolar lung edema due to one or more of the following:

 Intravenous loop diuretic (e.g., furosemide, initially 0.5–1.0 mg/kg); use lower dose if pt does not take diuretics chronically.

-Morphine 2–4 mg IV (repetitively); assess frequently for hypotension or respiratory depression; naloxone should be available to reverse effects of morphine if necessary.
+Morphine 2–4 mg IV acts as a venodilator and may relieve dyspnea and anxiety; use with caution and assess frequently for hypotension or respiratory depression; naloxone should be available to reverse effects if necessary.